Ataa00/ITG-Training/PracticeWorkTask-AsyncJS/README.md

 # Branch Description:

-This branch aims to solve the follwing task.
+This branch aims to solve the following task.

 # Task: AsyncJS
 ---